**NEW THIS YEAR**

 What happens at the tournament?

 TEAM CHALLENGE: A team will select a Team Challenge to solve in advance of the tournament.
 The students will prepare their solution/performance in the months leading up to the tournament.
 The students must solve the challenge themselves, with no assistance (interference) from anyone (parents/friends/Team Managers/etc.).
-At the tournament, teams will deliver a performance/presentation of their solution (up to 8 minutes) to a group of appraisers.
+At in-person tournaments, teams will deliver a performance/presentation of their solution (up to 8 minutes) to a group of appraisers.
+This year, the team will videotape their solution for appraisers to score.
 The Team Challenge is 75% of their final score.

-INSTANT CHALLENGE: At the tournament, teams will also be given an Instant Challenge, which they will be asked to solve in a very short period of time, without knowing the challenge in advance.
+INSTANT CHALLENGE: At an in-person tournament, teams will also be given an Instant Challenge, which they will be asked to solve in a very short period of time, without knowing the challenge in advance.
 Teams will go into a room and will be given a challenge and the materials with which to solve it.
 They use their thinking-on-their-feet skills to produce a solution, usually in a period of five to eight minutes!
 Teams practice many different Instant Challenges in advance to prepare for this part of the competition.
+This year, the IC will be given just prior to the tournament date and the solution will be videotaped.
 The Instant Challenge is 25% of their final score.

 How much does this cost?